 The Rainbow and the Blue hearted Sky

-The rainbow grew larger, each color being visible to my naked eyes.
+The rainbow grew larger, each colour being visible to my naked eyes.
 Now, imagine the egrets flying against the background of the rainbow, its flight above the green dancing crops and tiny droplets of rain on your body.
 Soothing right?
-In awe of its beauty, I rested in a squatting position with hands on my cheek and a smile from the soul, watching the rainbow the birds and all other elements which created the moment.
+In awe of its beauty, I rested in a squatting position with hands-on my cheek and a smile from the soul, watching the rainbow the birds and all other elements which created the moment.

 The moment was as such, that the time had slowed down, and I could literally see everything in slow-motion – the flight of feathers of the egrets (bogoli), the jump of a couple of black-white birds landing on the field boundaries (Poka dhanor maje maje horu horu ali o horu horu ali….🎹🎼) and more.
 The clouds cleared and the sun brightened.
 Meanwhile, the cows advanced far away towards home.
 With twenty minutes of pure happiness, I joined them too.

 Conclusion: Beauty, contentment and happiness are everywhere, what one requires is a definitive perspective to connect and embrace it.
 I seek happiness everywhere.